Despite a long history of bipartisan support, recent reports indicate that Head Start funding may be at risk.

 Head Start provides child care to parents working at employers across the state, from chicken processing plants to the service industry.
 Early care and education is a critical component of Head Start’s two-generation approach. #gapol #ProtectHeadStart

-Head Start provides comprehensive wraparound services, such as employment and education support for caregivers and health care screenings and referrals.
-This is especially critical in Georgia’s rural counties, 64 of which do not have a pediatrician. #gapol #ProtectHeadStart
+Head Start provides comprehensive wraparound services, such as employment and education support for caregivers and health care screenings and referrals for little ones.
+This is especially critical in rural Georgia, where 64 counties have no pediatrician. #gapol #ProtectHeadStart

 Head Start helps fill a critical void in Georgia’s rural communities, where it is often the only child care option.
-In Georgia, more than 1 in 4 child care slots in rural communities are provided by Head Start. #gapol #ProtectHeadStart
+In Georgia, more than 1 in 4 rural child care slots are provided by Head Start. #gapol #ProtectHeadStart

 Head Start providers must comply with all state licensing requirements and additional standards put in place by the federal government. #gapol #ProtectHeadStart

 Head Start programs are uniquely suited to support children with disabilities.
-Fourteen percent of children enrolled in Head Start nationally have a disability or developmental delay. #gapol #ProtectHeadStart
+Nationally, 14 percent of children enrolled in Head Start have a disability or developmental delay. #gapol #ProtectHeadStart

 Head Start programs provide local communities with flexibility to meet the needs of our youngest children and their parents.
 There are 379 Head Start and Early Head Start locations across Georgia. #gapol #ProtectHeadStart